digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/asset-model.rst

 Implementations
 ===============

-In ``Daml.Finance.Holding``, we provide implementations for each holding standard:
+``Daml.Finance.Holding`` provides implementations for each holding standard:

 - :ref:`fungible only <module-daml-finance-holding-fungible-7201>`
 - :ref:`transferable only <module-daml-finance-holding-transferable-43388>`